For many DIYers, cutting aluminum is integral in many home projects. This soft metal is used in many materials, from the roof to a bike frame.

 - It has fine teeth, too, which makes the cutting rate a bit slow

-- It is also recommended that clamp is used to go with the miter saw
+- It is also recommended that a clamp is used to go with the miter saw

 Freud Diablo D0648F Best Entry Level Circular Saw Blade